mfreeborn/heliocron/README.md

     Allows specifying a custom string to describe or otherwise tag the process.
 When viewing all running processes, e.g. with `htop`, it will then be possible to filter against this tag as it appears on the command line.

     This option has no other effect on the running of the program.

+* #### poll
+  Display whether the current local time is one of 'day', 'civil_twilight', 'nautical_twilight', 'astronomical_twilight' or 'night'.

+  If `--date` is specified as an option, it is ignored in favour of using the current local day.